handy-common-utils/shell-scripts/README.md

 # shell-scripts

-Some shell scripts that mostly can be executed directly without cloning this repo
+Some shell scripts that most of them can be executed directly without cloning this repo.

 Scripts: